-Fedora also requires that you initialize and start the PostgreSQL database with a few commands.
+An rpm-based system also requires that you initialize and start the PostgresSQL database with a few commands.
 The following commands are not needed on a Debian-based platform, however:

 '''

-Feora

 sudo /usr/bin/postgresql-setup initdb

 sudo systemctl enable postgresql

 sudo systemctl start postgresql

 '''

-The installation process will create a new system user named postgres, which will have privileges sufficient to manage the database.
-We will create a new database user with restricted privileges and a new database owned by our restricted database user for our MediaGoblin instance.
+The installation process will create a new system user named postgres, which will have privilegies sufficient to manage the database.
+We will create a new database user with restricted privilegies and a new database owned by our restricted database user for our MediaGoblin instance.

 In this example, the database user will be mediagoblin and the database name will be mediagoblin too.

-We'll first at the user:
+We'll add these entities by first switching to the postgres account:

 '''

-sudo --login --user=postgres createuser --no-createdb mediagoblin
+sudo su - postgres

 '''